Ina Plug: Early life

 Ina Post was born on 5 August 1941 in Amsterdam, Netherlands to parents Gerritdina Fransina (née Bruinenberg) and Jan Post; she was their only daughter.
 Following the end of World War II the family had moved to South Africa, traveling on the ship Pretoria Castle in 1949.
 They had taken residence at Villieria, a suburb of Pretoria.
 Her initial school education was at the Primary School in Sunnyside and the Wonderboom High School.
 She completed her matriculation in 1959 with the principal of the high school supporting her, even though her mother had desired her to take up a job to run the family.

 After matriculation, Plug worked as a librarian at the University of South Africa and concurrently took up further studies at the same university, receiving a BA degree in library science in 1968.
-At the university, in 1970 she met Cornelis Plug, a physicist at the Iscor (Iron and Steel Corporation) who later had a successful career in the Department of Psychology at the University of South Africa.
+At the university, in 1970, she met Cornelis Plug, a physicist at the Iscor (Iron and Steel Corporation) who later had a successful career in the Department of Psychology at the University of South Africa.
 She married Cornelis in 1962.
 They have two children, Ada and Ingrid; Ada is a social worker at the Leeukop Prison, Johannesburg, and Ingrid works as a librarian at the University of South Africa.

 Plug then continued her studies in anthropology and archaeology at the university.
 She finished her studies in anthropology up to third-year level, and archaeology to second-year level as at that time the university provided college education in these subjects to that level only.
 Concurrently, she also studied for an Honours course in the Department of Anthropology (Volkekunde) in the University of Pretoria and received her Honours degree cum laude, in 1972.

 Research

-In 1976 Plug started working at the newly created Department of Archaeozoology of the Transvaal Museum in Pretoria; initially as a volunteer for a small pay provided under the Liz Voigt research grant, with C.K. (‘Bob’) Brain.
+In 1976, Plug started working at the newly created Department of Archaeozoology of the Transvaal Museum in Pretoria; initially as a volunteer for a small pay provided under the Liz Voigt research grant, with C.K. (‘Bob’) Brain.
 In 1978, she started working on a "half-day basis".
 The same year she received her master's degree from the University of Pretoria, with Professor J.F.
 Eloff as her guide, on the subject of "investigations of faunal and lithic remains from Bushman Rock Shelter", Mpumalanga in the northeastern region of South Africa.
-She then continued with her research work on faunal specimens obtained from various parts of southern Africa.
+She then continued with her research work on faunal specimens obtained from various parts of Southern Africa.

 In 1986, Plug became the Head Curator of the Department of Archaeozoology at the Transvaal Museum.
 She then participated, for the first time in 1986, in the conference of the International Council for Archaeozoology (ICAZ) in Bordeaux, France and subsequently became a member of ICAZ's International Committee.
-During this time, in Europe she was further trained in the field of archaeozoology under Angela von den Driesch of the University of Munich, Germany and Anneke Claassen of the University of Groningen, Netherlands.
+During this time, in Europe she was further trained in the field of archaeozoology under Angela von den Driesch of the Ludwig-Maximilians-Universität München, Germany and Anneke Claassen of the University of Groningen, Netherlands.